 - (a) Surface Preparation Equipment.
 Surface preparation and concrete removal equipment shall be according to the applicable portions of Section 1100 and the following: - (1) Sawing Equipment.
 Sawing equipment shall be a concrete saw capable of sawing concrete to the specified depth. - (2) Blast Cleaning Equipment.
 The blast cleaning may be performed by wet sandblasting, high-pressure waterblasting, shotblasting or abrasive blasting.
-Blast cleaning equipment shall be capable of removing rust and old concrete from exposed reinforcement bars, and shall have oil traps.

-- (3) Power-Driven Hand Tools.
+Blast cleaning equipment shall be capable of removing rust and old concrete from exposed reinforcement bars, and shall have oil traps. - (3) Power-Driven Hand Tools.
 Power-driven hand tools will be permitted including jackhammers lighter than the nominal 45 lb.
 (20 kg) class.
 Chipping hammers heavier than a nominal 15 lb.
-(6.8 kg) class shall not be used for removing concrete from below any reinforcing bar for partial depth repairs, or for removal within 1 ft (300 mm) of existing beams, girders or other supporting structural members that are to remain in service or within 1 ft (300 mm) of the boundaries of full-depth repairs.
-Jackhammers or chipping hammers shall not be operated at an angle in excess of 45 degrees measured from the surface of the slab. - (4) Hydraulic Impact Equipment.
-Hydraulic impact equipment with a maximum rated striking energy of 360 ft-lbs (270 J) may be permitted only in areas of full depth removal more than 1 ft (300 mm) away from existing beams, girders or other supporting structural members that are to remain in service or more than 1 ft (300 mm) from the boundaries of full-depth repairs. - (5) Hydro-Scarification Equipment.
+(6.8 kg) class shall not be used for removing concrete from below any reinforcing bar for partial depth repairs or final removal at the boundary of full-depth repairs.
+Jackhammers or chipping hammers shall not be operated at an angle in excess of 45 degrees measured from the surface of the slab. - (4) Hydro-Scarification Equipment.
 The hydro-scarification equipment shall consist of filtering and pumping units operating with a remote-controlled robotic device.
 The equipment may use river, stream or lake water.
 Operation of the equipment shall be performed and supervised by qualified personnel certified by the equipment manufacturer.
 Evidence of certification shall be presented to the Engineer.
 The equipment shall be capable of removing concrete to the specified depth and removing rust and concrete particles from exposed reinforcing bars.
-Hydro-scarification equipment shall be calibrated before being used and shall operate at a minimum of 18,000 psi (124 MPa). - (b) Concrete Equipment: Equipment for proportioning and mixing the concrete shall be according to Article 1020.03. - (c) Finishing Equipment: Finishing equipment shall be according to Article 1103.17.
+Hydro-scarification equipment shall be calibrated before being used and shall operate at a minimum of 18,000 psi (124 MPa).

+- (b) Concrete Equipment: Equipment for proportioning and mixing the concrete shall be according to Article 1020.03. - (c) Finishing Equipment: Finishing equipment shall be according to Article 1103.17.
 Adequate hand tools will be permitted for placing and consolidating concrete in the patch areas and for finishing small patches.